OpenNebula/docs/source/installation_and_configuration/opennebula_services/onegate.rst

 .. note::

-    You can adjust proxy settings by editing the ``/etc/one/onegate-proxy.conf`` file on your hosts.
+    You can adjust proxy settings by editing the ``/etc/one/onegate-proxy.conf`` file on your Hosts.
 In the general case however, it should be safe just to use defaults.

 .. important::

-    The ``:onegate_addr`` attribute is configured automatically in the ``/var/tmp/one/etc/onegate-proxy.conf`` during the ``onehost sync -f`` operation.
+    The ``:onegate_addr`` attribute is configured automatically in the ``/var/tmp/one/etc/onegate-proxy.conf`` file during the ``onehost sync -f`` operation.
 That allows for an easy reconfiguration in the case of a larger (many Hosts) OpenNebula environment.
 YAML config files ``/etc/one/onegate-proxy.conf`` and ``/var/tmp/one/etc/onegate-proxy.conf`` are read and merged together (in this order) when the proxy service starts.